Allow ×

 WEAVING

-Weaving is the process of creating fabric by the interlacing of the vertical threads with the horizontal weft threads.
+Fabric is created by the interlacing of the vertical threads with the horizontal weft threads.

 WARP